Dosage Form: tablet

 There are no adequate and well-controlled studies in pregnant women.
 If this drug is used during pregnancy or if the patient becomes pregnant while taking the drug, the patient should be apprised of the potential hazard to the fetus.
 Women of childbearing potential should be advised to avoid becoming pregnant.

-When allopurinol and Mercaptopurine are administered concomitantly, the dose of Mercaptopurine must be reduced to one-third to one-quarter of the usual dose to avoid severe toxicity.
+Drug Interactions: When allopurinol and Mercaptopurine are administered concomitantly, the dose of Mercaptopurine must be reduced to one third to one quarter of the usual dose to avoid severe toxicity.

 There is usually complete cross-resistance between Mercaptopurine and thioguanine.